ITR Filing Deadline Missed? Last chance to claim your tax refund.

 What Are Revenue Receipts And Capital Receipts?

-Receipts are the earning of the company and through it revenue is generated.
+Capital receipts and revenue receipts are the earnings of the company, and through it, revenue is generated.
 Not all the receipts contribute towards the profit and loss in business.
-Receipts can be categorized as
+Receipts can be categorized as capital receipts and revenue receipts.

 For a better understanding of the revenue receipts and capital receipts let’s discuss these terms in detail.

-Revenue receipts are money earned by a business through its day to day operational activities.
-These are recurring in nature and directly affects the profit and loss of the business.
+Revenue receipts are money earned by a business through its day-to-day operational activities.
+These are recurring in nature and directly affect the profit and loss of the business.
 Thus, the disclosure of revenue receipts are required to be made in the income statement of the company or organization.

 In general terms, we can say that revenue receipts do not create any liability for the business nor does it reduces the assets.
 It simply suggests that goods or services have been delivered to the clients and in return, income has been received.
 Ultimately it is a source of cash inflow which leads to an increase in the total revenue of a company.